Best Bedding for Chicken Nesting Box

 Chickens use nesting boxes solely for laying eggs or brooding.
 So the type of bedding you use inside the coop isn’t necessarily the best choice for the nesting box.

-Be careful to choose the suitable material and ensure it's kept in place.
-Soiled, kicked-out, rotten bedding material can cause dirty or cracked eggs, a filthy brooding spot, or pests like mites.
+Be careful to choose the suitable material and keep it in place.
+Soiled, kicked-out, rotten bedding material can cause dirty or cracked eggs, a filthy brooding spot, or pests like lice or mites.

-Six reasons why you should use bedding inside the nesting box:
+Six reasons to use soft bedding inside the nesting box:

 - Less dirty eggs